MannLabs/alphaquant/README.md

 ### One-click GUI

-The GUI of AlphaQuant is a completely stand-alone tool that requires no knowledge of Python or CLI tools.
+The GUI of AlphaQuant is a completely stand-alone tool that requires no knowledge of Python or CLI tools. **It currently only supports comparison of two conditions**.
 Click on one of the links below to download the latest release for:

 * [**Windows**](https://github.com/MannLabs/alphaquant/releases/latest/download/alphaquant_gui_installer_windows.exe)
 * [**macOS**](https://github.com/MannLabs/alphaquant/releases/latest/download/alphaquant_gui_installer_macos.pkg)